josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

         ORDER BY NumDelays DESC
     ```

-7. Execution of this cell should return a results table like the following
+7. Execution of this cell should return a results table like the following.

     ![This Results table now has the following columns: OriginAirportCode, OriginLatLong, Month, Day, Hour, and  NumDelays.](media/databricks-results-table.png 'Results table')

-8. Since the summary data looks good, the final step is to save this summary calculation as a table, which we can later query using Power BI (in the next exercise)
+8. Since the summary data looks good, the final step is to save this summary calculation as a table, which we can later query using Power BI (in the next exercise).

-9. To accomplish this, paste the text below into a new cell, and run the cell
+9. To accomplish this, paste the text below into a new cell, and run the cell.

     ```python
     summary = spark.sql("SELECT  OriginAirportCode, Month, DayofMonth, CRSDepHour, Sum(prediction) NumDelays,     CONCAT(Latitude, ',', Longitude) OriginLatLong FROM scoredflights s INNER JOIN airport_code_location_lookup_clean a ON s.OriginAirportCode = a.Airport WHERE Month = 4 GROUP BY OriginAirportCode, OriginLatLong, Month, DayofMonth, CRSDepHour  Having Sum(prediction) > 1 ORDER BY NumDelays DESC")
     ```

-10. Paste the text below to save the DataFrame as into a global table, then run the cell
+10. Paste the text below to save the DataFrame as into a global table, then run the cell.

     ```python